 Duct tape comes in a wide variety of colors and several widths.
 Using wider tape will yield larger finished roses.
-Choose one or more colors of duct tape corresponding to your wedding colors to make the petals of the flowers, and green duct tape to make leaves and wrap stems.
+Choose one or more colors of duct tape corresponding to your wedding colors to make the petals of the flowers and green duct tape to make leaves and wrap stems.
 (For this bouquet, we will also use black duct tape to wrap the stems of the flowers together to finish the bouquet.)

-Starting a one edge, roll the piece into a conical shape.
+Starting at one edge, roll the piece into a conical shape.
 (This part is kind of tricky at first, but it's important that you get it right; if the center isn't conical, the rest of the petals won't lay properly.)

 Continue adding more duct tape petals until the flower reaches the desired fullness.
 Make sure the petals are added evenly all the way around the flower, keeping the center cone in the middle of the flower.

 Cut a strip of green duct tape approximately the same length as a pipe cleaner.
-Lay the strip with the sticky side facing up and lay the pipe cleaner along one edge of the tape.
+Lay the strip with the sticky side facing up, and lay the pipe cleaner along one edge of the tape.
 Carefully roll the duct tape around the pipe cleaner as tightly as possible.

 Hold the tape-wrapped pipe cleaner against the base of the flower so that it sticks out like a stem.
 Use one or two short strips of green duct tape to attach the stem to the head of the flower.